jack-turk-5/lab_configs/wireguard/setup.md

-## Instructions for running WireGuard as a Systemd container with Rootless Podman, Slirp4netns, and WG-Easy
+## Instructions for running WireGuard as a Systemd container with Rootless Podman, Sockets, and WG-Easy

 #### Root Tasks
 - Create a file `/etc/modules-load.d/wg-easy.conf` with the following content: